Forecast Model Accuracy (URMA benchmark)

 This dashboard benchmarks NOAA forecast models against the URMA analysis for North America.

 Pick a city to see local behavior.
-You can switch the variable between 2 m temperature, 2 m dew point,
+You can switch the variable between 2 m temperature and 10 m wind speed.

 What you are seeing